Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

-To analyze these data, we again used open inductive coding.
-Our analytic focus was to answer \textbf{RQ2}: i.e., understanding what barriers and usability challenges end-users faced while attempting the tasks we had assigned them to complete with the use of an AI agent.
-The first and second authors independently coded three interviews, to come up with an initial set of codes.
-They met weekly and discussed the codes for multiple interviews, merging and deduplicating codes when realizing they were either the same phenomenon or variants that were different experiences altogether.
-Across these discussions, they authors came up with themes that explained general experiences that we interpreted participants were going through as they navigated agent software.
+To analyze the data we collected, we conducted a reflexive thematic analysis~\cite{braun2006thematic} to understand what barriers and usability challenges end-users faced while attempting the tasks we had assigned them to complete with the use of an AI agent (RQ2).
+The first and second authors independently coded three interviews using open inductive coding~\cite{saldana2021coding}, generating an initial set of codes grounded in concrete, low-level challenges participants encountered.
+They met weekly and discussed the codes for multiple interviews, merging and de-duplicating codes when realizing they were either the same phenomenon or variants that were different experiences altogether.
+Through this iterative process, the authors abstracted recurring patterns into higher-level themes that explained general experiences participants went through as they navigated agent software.
+Consistent with best practices for qualitative research in the HCI community~\cite{mcdonald2019reliability}, agreement was reached through discussion and consensus rather than inter-rater reliability metrics.
 Our codebook can be viewed in Appendix ~\ref{ref:appendix-user-study-codebook}.